 What to Expect as a Volunteer

 You’ll arrive for service in Tanzania at the Kilimanjaro International Airport (JRO).
 After going through Immigration and picking up your luggage, you’ll be met by an ISL staff member and transported by shuttle, van, or bus (arranged and paid for by ISL) to the Stella Maris Lodge, about 45 minutes away.
 The Stella Maris Lodge is a nonprofit hotel and school that will serve as your ISL Tanzania base camp during your time of service.
 Daily travel time from the Stella Maris Lodge to volunteer work sites varies from 45 minutes to an hour.
 Travel time to your recreation day destination can vary greatly because of the size of Tanzania and the wide range of activities available.

-With ISL Tanzania, you’ll get to experience the culture of those you serve as volunteers.
+With ISL Tanzania, you’ll get many opportunities to experience the culture of those you serve as volunteers.
 Here are some of the many possibilities:

 Learn how to make one of the many famous and delicious Tanzanian dishes.